-This next quote of the week discussed trace fossils, in particular dinosaur footprints.
+This next quote discusses trace fossils, in particular dinosaur footprints.
 I was reminded of this by a conversation between Tony Ekdale and Tony Martin (of Life Trace of the Georgia Coast blog).
 The paper describes dinosaur footprints that were found in the ceiling of coal mines.

 Parker, L.R., & Rowley, R.L.J., 1989, Dinosaur Footprints from a coal mine in East-Central Utah, in Gillette, D.D., and Lockley, M.G., Eds., Dinosaur Tracks and Traces: New York, Cambrdge University Press, p.
 361-366.